 Periodontal disease is an inflammatory bacterial infection.
 It can cause teeth to become loose from losing support in surrounding gums and bone.
 Do you really want to risk losing a tooth because of poor oral hygiene?
 No, you don’t.
 Consistent cleaning in between your teeth and on top of the gum line is how you get rid of dental plaque that forms from the buildup of bacteria.
 Make sure you are brushing and flossing at least twice a day.
 Need to sing a song to keep you motivated?
 How about, “I’m gonna wash that bacteria right out of there, and send it on its way!”

 The toxins released by bacteria destroy the bone around the roots of your teeth.
-Did you know that once bone is lost, it will never grow back on its own?
+Did you know that once the bone is lost, it will never grow back on its own?
 Never, ever.
 If too much bone is lost, there is hardly anything supporting your tooth.
 A tooth can become so loose, it either has to be removed or will fall out on its own.
 Believe me, there is no tooth fairy coming around giving you cold, hard cash when you’re an adult who knows better than to disregard oral hygiene.
 No pity shall be taken when gum disease is easily preventable.

 SCALING AND ROOT PLANING

-Visiting Dr. Emery and her team at Sugar Fix Dental Loft twice a year for your routine teeth cleanings is an excellent way to prevent gingivitis or help remedy disease if your gums are already infected.
-These teeth cleanings are when Dr. Emery will use common methods such as scaling and root planing to remove plaque and tartar that have formed in the periodontal pocket between tooth and gum.
+Visiting Dr. Dickinson and her team at Sugar Fix Dental Loft twice a year for your routine teeth cleanings are an excellent way to prevent gingivitis or help remedy disease if your gums are already infected.
+These teeth cleanings are when Dr. Dickinson will use common methods such as scaling and root planing to remove plaque and tartar that have formed in the periodontal pocket between tooth and gum.
 While scaling removes plaque and tartar from around and below the gum line, root planing scrapes and smoothes the root surface of your teeth.
 Healthy pink gums are a result of the gum tissue being firmly attached to roots that are clean and smooth.

-Call Sugar Fix Dental Loft today if your gums show any sign of being red, tender, swollen and most importantly, if they bleed.
+Call Sugar Fix Dental Loft today if your gums show any sign of being red, tender, swollen, and most importantly if they bleed.
 Any of those symptoms means you don’t have healthy gums.
 Why wait until your tooth is loose?
 Yes, when you are a child, losing a tooth is rewarding and exciting.
-Not so much when you’re a grown up.
+Not so much when you’re a grown-up.